-It is the most important factor to trigger germination.
-Dry environment will keep the seed dormant, and over-wet environment will cause the seeds to rot.
+Moisture is the most critical factor in triggering germination.
+A dry environment will keep the seeds dormant, and a wet environment will cause them to rot.

 Oxygen is the second factor for proper seed germination.
 Seeds are living things and need oxygen to process nutrients to grow.
 If oxygen is low, the seed won’t be able to feed itself and will eventually die.
 Two main factors could reduce oxygen around the seed: planting depth and high moisture level.

-As mentioned above, high moisture levels also contribute to the decrease of oxygen available to the seed.
-The seed starting soil should b moist and not wet.
+As mentioned above, high moisture levels also contribute to decreased oxygen available to the seed.
+Therefore, the seed starting soil should be moist and not wet.
 Make sure to allow it to slightly dry between watering.

 Each seed needs the right temperature to germinate.
 Some require a period of cold, while others need warmth.
 The heat comes from the sun or any other source of light.

-Light is the factor that provides heat and signals to the plant the right direction to grow towards to.
+Light is the factor that provides heat and signals to the plant in the right direction to grow.
 Soil particles absorb certain wavelengths and block others, sending only the right ones to the seed to trigger germination.

 Do all seeds need to be started indoors?

 Some crops require a long time from germination to production.
 For this reason, gardeners start them indoors ahead to save time.
-Some of the common crops that are worth starting are tomatoes, peppers, eggplants, basil, flowers, and brassicas.
+Some typical crops worth starting are tomatoes, peppers, eggplants, basil, flowers, and brassicas.

 Do all seeds need light to germinate?

 The common belief is that seeds do not need light before they break dormancy.
-The truth is soil particles do absorb specific lightwaves that reach contribute to seed germination.
-Also, some seeds require direct light to germinate.
+However, the truth is soil particles absorb specific lightwaves that contribute to seed germination.
+Also, some seeds require exposure to sunlight to germinate.

 How to choose the right to grow light for seed starting?

 Keep in mind that no artificial light can replace sunlight.
-However, grow-lights are useful to grow strong seedlings off-season.
+However, grow lights are helpful to having strong seedlings.
 Shop lights are an economical way to set up a grow station.
-They come in different colors and strengths, but you need the one that imitates daylight the best.
+They come in different colors and strengths, but you need the one that best imitates daylight.